Erlangen Program at Large-2.5: Induced Representations and Hypercomplex Numbers: Action of as a Source of Hypercomplex Numbers

+for all three cases parametrised by \(\sigma\) as in Prop.~\ref{pr:sl2-act-brute}. \end{prop} \begin{rem} We wish to stress that the hypercomplex numbers were not introduced here by our intention, arbitrariness or ``generalising attitude''~\cite{Pontryagin86a}*{p.~4}.
+They were naturally created by the \(\SL\) action. \end{rem}

 Notably the action~\eqref{eq:sl2-act} is a group homomorphism of the group \(\SL\) into transformations of the ``upper half-plane'' on hypercomplex numbers.
-Although dual and double numbers are algebraically trivial, the respective geometries in the spirit of \wiki{Erlangen_program}{Erlangen programme} are refreshingly inspiring~\cite{Kisil05a} and provide useful insights even in the elliptic case~\cite{Kisil06a}.
+Although dual and double numbers are algebraically trivial, the respective geometries in the spirit of \wiki{Erlangen_program}{Erlangen programme} are refreshingly inspiring~\cites{Kisil05a,Kisil12a,Kisil08a} and provide useful insights even in the elliptic case~\cite{Kisil06a}.
 In order to treat divisors of zero, we need to consider M\"obius transformations~\eqref{eq:sl2-act} of conformally completed plane~\cites{HerranzSantander02b,Kisil06b}.
-Physical applications of hypercomplex numbers are scattered through classical mechanics~\cite{Yaglom79}, relativity~\cites{BocCatoniCannataNichZamp07,Ulrych05a}, cosmology~\cites{HerranzSantander02b,GromovKuratov05a} and quantum mechanics~\cites{KhrennikovSegre07a,Kisil10a}.

 Now we wish to linearise the action~\eqref{eq:g-action} through the \wiki{Induced_representations}{induced representations}~\citelist{\cite{Kirillov76}*{\S~13.2} \cite{Kisil97c}*{\S~3.1}}.
 We define a map \(r: G\rightarrow H\) associated to \(p\) and \(s\) from the identities: